 Keep Away From Yellow Squash and Cucumbers

 Make sure if you plant zucchini, it’s far away from cucumbers and yellow squash, or they will cross-pollinate, leaving you with a different take on zucchini!
 They both vine out and take up the right amount of room, so make sure they stay away from each other.

 Zucchini produces a lot, and you want to ensure you pick them at the right size – don’t let them get super big.
 Having them a medium-size or even small, you’ll find those to have the best flavor.

 Blossom End Rot

 Some zucchini ends up with what is called blossom end rot.
 It looks like a small bruise on the blossoms or end of the fruit and softens and gets darker in color.
 This dark color is caused by a lack of calcium in the soil, which could be from over-fertilization, root damage, poor dirt, etc. Calcium is necessary for these plants, so make sure to buy calcium to sprinkle on the soil or fertilizer that has it in it.

 Some plants can become infested with squash bugs.
 Make sure to take care of them before they get super out of hand.
 You can also dust your plants with Diatomaceous earth, it contains no toxic poisons and works great at keeping these pesky bugs at bay.
 Lightly sprinkle over your crop.

-If you like these tips and tricks to growing zucchini, you may want to see how to spiralize zucchini for an excellent presentation!
+If you like these tips and tricks to growing zucchini, you may want to see how to spiralize zucchini to use in place of pasta for spaghetti!

 You may also like